 Spring showers bring new life to the world around us.
 Pique your preschooler’s interest with this collection of books about rain.

-Whether you’re studying rain in your homeschool preschool lessons or you’re trying to help your little ones overcome their fear of rain, these picture books are are a great place to start.
+Whether you’re studying rain inside your weather-themed lessons or you’re trying to help your little ones overcome their fear of rain, these picture books are are a great place to start.

 Learn and read about rain and storms in these preschool books about rain!